theharvardcrimson/comp-materials/asst/3/asst3.md

     - Create them with syntax like `c = Contributor(last_name="Ever", first_name="Greatest")`
   - If you create a Contributor `c` and call `c.save()`, does it exist in the database?
     - After doing this, exit the shell, reenter the shell, then run `Contributor.objects.all()`.
 Is your contributor in that list?
+  - Try tying an author to an article -- that is, associating a Contributor to an Article.
+Take a look at the [ManyToManyField](https://docs.djangoproject.com/en/1.9/topics/db/examples/many_to_many/) documentation!

 ## Feedback
 You're done!
 Congrats!
 Just push your code to your Github, and you can wipe your hands of the whole thing (until next week!).